 - Invoked in the song "Show Me", where one of the couplets ("Haven't your arms Hungered for mine?/Please don't explain, Show me!") only rhymes if Eliza briefly slips back into her Cockney accent (where "explain" is pronounced "expl'ine").

 - Another curious example occurs in the song "The Street Where You Live", when Freddy sings the line, "People stop and stare, they don't bother me / For there's nowhere else on earth that I would rather be".
 The rhyme would completely fail in American English, where "rather" rhymes with "gather".
 Fortunately, Freddy is singing the Queen's English, in which "rather" rhymes with "father".
-They rhyme still fails in British English, because of the subtle distinction that Brits (and, indeed, most English speakers) make between the short "o" of "bother" and the long "a" of "father".
-However, most Americans make no such distinction: for them, "father" and "bother" are a perfect rhyming pair!note So the rhyme works — but only if it's said by a Brit and heard by an American.
+They rhyme still fails in British English, because of the distinction that Brits (and, indeed, most English speakers outside North America) make between the short "o" of "bother" and the long "a" of "father".
+However, most Americans make no such distinction (except for the traditional Boston accent): for them, "father" and "bother" are a perfect rhyming pair!note So the rhyme works — but only if it's said by a Brit and heard by an American.

 - A lot of Shakespearean examples of Get Thee to a Nunnery are missed by modern readers due to shifts in pronunciation.
 For instance, there's these lines from As You Like It:

 And so from hour to hour, we ripe, and ripe,